mehdimehdi/ttuesday/_posts/2017-09-05-incentives-against-fraud.markdown

 date:   2017-09-05 01:05:41 -0700
 ---

 The electronic cash created is valuable only if we solve for double spending.
 The secured blockchain is the solution to prevent double spending and thus ensure the currency has value.
-The genius of Nakamoto, is to reward the miners doing all the hardwork of securing the blockchain with the own electronic cash they are helping to secure.
-It's a self-contained solution.
+The genius of Nakamoto, is to reward the miners doing all the hardwork of securing the blockchain with the same electronic cash they help securing.
+It's a self-contained solution, it does not add dependencies to any other system.

-We now have miner, mining blocks.
+We now have miners.
+They are mining blocks.
 Mining is cute metaphor (comparison with mining gold) for creating the proof-of-work.
 And the reason why the "mining" metaphor works so well is because for every block successfully mined, the miner gets rewarded with electronic cash.
-Instead of needing a central authority to ge rewarded for keeping your bank account secure, anyone in the world with computing power can potentially get rewarded for helping keeping the system secured.
+Instead of needing a central authority to get rewarded for keeping your bank account secure, anyone computing power in the world connected to the internet can get rewarded for helping keeping the system secured.

-Here is how a miner gets rewarded for having built the proof-of-work.
-At the top of the block just mined (the `header`) the miner is allowed to create a new digital coin and make himself the owner of that coin:
+At the top of a new block (the `header`) the miner is allowed to create a new digital coin and make himself the owner of that coin.

-> This adds an incentive for nodes to support the network, and provides a way to initially distribute coins into circulation, since there is no central authority to issue them
->> Satoshi Nakamoto (Original bitcoin paper)

 **How many digital coin should the miner be rewarded?**